MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/about-intelligent-edge.md

 ---
-title: Migrate to Business Central Cloud from on-premises | Microsoft Docs
+title: Migrate to Business Central online from on-premises | Microsoft Docs
 description: Get a cloud tenant so you can migrate to the cloud when you have an on-premises solution based on Business Central, Dynamics GP, Dynamics SL.

 author: bmeier94